raygun101/MarkupKit/README.md

 MarkupKit allows developers to abstract common sets of property definitions into "templates", which can then be applied by name to individual view instances.
 This makes it much easier to assign common property values as well as modify them later.

-Property templates may either be external or inline.
+Property templates may be either external or inline.
 External templates are defined in property list (_.plist_) files or [JSON](http://www.json.org) documents.
 Inline templates are specified as JSON embedded within the markup document iteself.

-Each template is represented by a dictionary defined at the top level of the property list or JSON document.
-The dictionary's contents represent the property values that will be set when the template is applied.
+Each template is represented by a dictionary object defined at the top level of the property list or JSON document.
+The dictionary's key represents the name of the template, and its contents represent the property values that will be set when the template is applied.

 Templates are added to a MarkupKit document using the `properties` processing instruction.
 For example, the following PI imports all properties defined by the "MyStyles" template into the current document: